abdulrahimham/recipe-analysis/README.md

 - Observed Difference: 117.34
 - P-value: 0.039

-The permutation test for preparation time shows an observed difference of 117.34 minutes, with a p-value of 0.039.
-This suggests a statistically significant relationship between missing ratings and longer preparation times.
+The permutation test for the minutes column aims to determine if there is a significant difference in preparation times between recipes with missing and non-missing average ratings.
+The histogram represents the distribution of mean differences obtained from 1000 permutations.
+The observed difference (117.34 minutes) is shown as a red dashed line.
+The p-value of 0.039 indicates a statistically significant difference, suggesting that recipes with missing average ratings tend to have longer preparation times.
 #### Calories

 <iframe